 Yes, the same way you are currently able to link your Managed Hosting accounts and your cloud accounts.

-You can contact the Rackspace Managed Cloud Account Team via chat, phone or by submitting a ticket online.
-The phone number and links to all of these options are in the Cloud Control Panel.
+You can contact the Rackspace Managed Cloud Service Level account team via chat, phone or by submitting a ticket online.
+The phone number and links to all of these options are accessible in the Cloud Control Panel.

-Currently, we only support upgrading to a Rackspace Managed Cloud Account, which includes the steps above.
-If you wish to remove the managed service, a new account will need to be created, and new Cloud Servers and Cloud Databases built.
+We only allow upgrades to a Rackspace Managed Cloud Service Level account at this time.
+If you wish to remove the managed service, a new account will need to be created and new Cloud Servers and Cloud Databases built.

 © 2011-2013 Rackspace US, Inc.